NCBI-Hackathons/MR_BACOn/pruning.md

 The current workflow for pruning and intersectect as many SNPs associated with both metabolites and Trait of interest

-1) Use swiss to prune the metabolite dataset to representative SNP values.
-2) Use swiss to find all snps the are in LD with those metabolit representative SNPs
+1) plink to find metabolite snps in ld with trait of interest snps
-3) Intersect the CAD dataset w/ metabolite dataset
+2) Take these snps and prune dataset